 With this trigger type, the channel becomes valid when the signal level is below the threshold and remains valid until the acquisition is complete and re-armed-the opposite of above-level-with-latch triggering).
+Latched triggers are often used in multichannel "AND" triggering-the acquisition does not trigger until all trigger channels are valid.
+After a latched trigger becomes valid, it stays valid and waits for the other triggers to become valid until the acquisition is triggered and completed.

 If the trigger is not latched, the channel may not stay valid.
-The OM-LGR-5325 will not trigger the acquisition until the channel becomes valid again, and all channels simultaneously reach their thresholds.
+The OM-LGR-5327 will not trigger the acquisition until the channel becomes valid again, and all channels simultaneously reach their thresholds.

 Latched triggering is used to trigger an acquisition after an event has occurred, while non-latched triggering is used only during the simultaneous occurrence of desired signal levels.
+It is possible to combine different trigger types in a single multichannel trigger.